secastel/phaser/phaser/README.md

 We suggest that you exclude variants in HLA genes using the "--blacklist" argument becuase of the high mapping error rate in these genes.
 A file containing coordinates for hg19 is included here for convenience:

-* BED: ftp://ftp.nygenome.org/sec/phaser/hg19_hla.bed.gz
+* Without 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/hg19_hla.bed.gz
+* With 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/hg19_hla.chr.bed.gz

 If your goal is to do gene level allelic expression analysis, you may want to consider using the "--haplo_count_blacklist" argument, which can exclude known problem sites from haplotypic counts.
 If you have not taken any percautions to deal with allelic mapping bias, we suggest you exclude sites with known bias, as outlined in [Castel et al](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0762-6).
 A file containing coordinates for hg19 is included here for convenience:

-* BED: ftp://ftp.nygenome.org/sec/phaser/hg19_haplo_count_blacklist.bed.gz
+* Without 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/hg19_haplo_count_blacklist.bed.gz
+* With 'chr' in contig name: ftp://ftp.nygenome.org/sec/phaser/hg19_haplo_count_blacklist.chr.bed.gz

 **Combining data across sequencing run types**